BioCartilage

 What is BioCartilage?

 Your ankle joint is the meeting of the bottom of the shin bone (tibia) and the top of the ankle bone (talus).
-The top of the ankle bone is rounded and coated with cartilage – the tough, flexible connective tissue that absorbs shock and facilitates motion in the joints.
+The top of the ankle bone is rounded and coated with hyaline cartilage – the tough, flexible connective tissue that absorbs shock and facilitates motion in the joints.

 An osteochondral defect, also known as a Talar dome lesion, is a spot where the cartilage has been damaged or worn through.
 Osteochondral lesions most often result from an injury, such as a sprain.
-If the lesion doesn’t heal correctly, the cartilage can break down, and sometimes, a fragment of cartilage can break away and “float” nearby.
+If the cartilage injury doesn’t heal correctly, the cartilage can break down, and sometimes, a fragment of cartilage can break away and “float” nearby.

 How do cartilage transplants improve osteochondral lesion treatment?